Camp Ramah in New England: Palmer

-Palmer, as the camp is also nicknamed, has a number of traditions, including Color War (Yom Sport), an annual sports competition within the camp; yamim meyuchadim, "special days"; an ongoing sports rivalry with Camp Ramah in the Berkshires; musicals performed by the four older edot entirely in Hebrew (in 2025: The Wizard of Oz was performed by Bogrim 25’Aladdin was performed by Machon 25’ and Despicable Me was performed by the greatest Edah of all time Niv 25’); and singing the Camp Ramah song, Shir Ramah.
+Palmer, as the camp is also nicknamed, has a number of traditions, including Color War (Yom Sport), an annual sports competition within the camp; yamim meyuchadim, "special days"; an ongoing sports rivalry with Camp Ramah in the Berkshires; musicals performed by the four older edot entirely in Hebrew (in 2025, The Wizard of Oz was performed by Bogrim, Aladdin was performed by Machon, and Despicable Me was performed by Nivonim); and singing the Camp Ramah song, Shir Ramah.
 They play the rival camp in the Berkshires on "Yom Roo" under the unofficial mascot, the "Palmer Fighting Roos."
 The "Roo" has its own songs as well as merchandise.
 The oldest edot participate in a camping trip known as "etgar" (the Hebrew word for challenge); older edot are given the opportunity to travel off the grounds and choose from a number of hiking, canoeing, biking, rock climbing and rappelling, and spelunking trips.
 Their reputation has been noted and recognized by the Jewish Theological Seminary of America.